gocloudwave/OpSus_WindowsReboot/README.md

 8. If no secrets exist with the Active Directory or Local Windows templates, the script will prompt the user to enter the credentials manually.
 9. The script will output its actions to the screen while it runs.
+   - The script will appear frozen if the required services on a server do not start.
+If this happens, the end user must take action to start the services manually and the script will continue as planned.
 10. The script will display a `Done` dialog box when it completes that states how long the script took to run.